grvcoelho/hn/README.md

-# pipeline
+# spotify
-A tool for better tracking your github issues and milestones
+A simple spotify client built with React and Redux